joedefen/pwr-tray/README.md

 # pwr-tray
 A GTK Tray Applet for Power/Energy Saving and System/DE Controls; currently supported/tested DEs are:
-* i3wm
-* swaywm
-* KDE on X11
+* i3wm, swaywm, and KDE on X11

-In the plans are:
-* Support for KDE on Wayland, Gnome on X11, and Gnome on Wayland.
-* And, imaginably, an AppImage that bundles all the system requirements since pip/pipx does not deal with those.

 ---